 The Physics of Impact: Why Mats Can Harm Your Body and Swing

 Beyond being dishonest teachers, mats can also cause physical strain and encourage poor technique.
 Because there's no "give" in the surface, every "fat" shot on one results in your body absorbing more of the vibration from impact.
 A shock goes up your club and into your hands on every imperfect downward swing of hitting a ball.
-For the player with a steep angle of attack, repeatedly doing this day after day... thousands of times... over years leads to serious stress over the wrists, elbows and shoulders.
+For the player with a steep angle of attack, repeatedly doing this day after day... thousands of times... over years leads to serious stress on the wrists, elbows, and shoulders.

 This action of pulling up causes a number of swing faults, including: